ice3-software/between-kit/README.md

 - Src table is not rearrangeable
 - Dst table is rearrangeable
 - Dst table contains 1 undraggable, unrearrangeable placeholder cell
-- If a cell from the Dst table is dragged outside of the table is is removed
+- If a cell from the Dst table is dragged outside of the table it is removed

 ######Example Case 5 - I32ExchangeableCollectionViewsController######
 - 2 Collection Views